romerotitosamuel/romerotitosamuel/README.md

+Web Developer with great skills with React, PWAs, responsive design, relational database design, Rest API and others.

-QA Tester with knowledge and fundamentals in software testing with CTFL Certification (Certified Tester Foundation Level) and SFPC (Scrum Foundation Professional Certification).
+QA Automation Tester with knowledge and fundamentals in software testing with CTFL Certification (Certified Tester Foundation Level) and SFPC (Scrum Foundation Professional Certification) with handling tools such as Cypress, postman, git, Jira.

-Slight experience in personal frontend development project and software testing in uTest platform.
+Experience with freelance frontend development projects and software testing.

 Adding, great capacity for project management, decision making and management work teams thanks to more than 4 years of experience in quality control in industrial projects.

 **WORK EXPERIENCE**

+**Freelance Tester**
+Bemobi Mobile SA. (via upWork)
+- Exploratory testing, test cases execution, bug reports, VAS testing.

 **Freelancer Tester**
 uTest Platform (Web platform for freelancer testers)